 The risk in this view is that a detailed agreement with formal provisions may tend to indicate a tenancy agreement rather than the licence essential to the character of the service occupancy.

 Because no tenancy exists, the occupier does not have security of tenure once employment ends.
-When that happens, he or she no longer has a right to remain in the property.
-If he stays, he or she is a trespasser.
+When that happens, they no longer have a right to remain in the property.
+If they stay, they are a trespasser.

 Most good agreements for service occupancy provide for a short period for the occupant to pack and leave.
 This may be by default (doing nothing) or by agreement.
-Agreement may be formal, documented, or informal, by a few words when he or she is due to leave.
+Agreement may be formal, documented, or informal, by a few words when they are due to leave.

 The short period may be several days or far longer.
-If the employer has died in office, the employer may allow his or her family to remain in residence for a long period.
+If the employer has died in office, the employer may allow their family to remain in residence for a long period.
 This can be part of the deal, and in the agreement, or it could be a gratuitous offer when events unfold.

 The termination of the service occupancy does not prejudice a claim by the former occupier to Housing Benefit.